mweagle/Sparta/content/docs/walkthrough/index.md

 type = "doc"
 +++

 The [Overview](/docs/overview) walked through a simple "Hello World" example.
 In this section we'll cover how Sparta works in preparation for moving on to more advanced usages.
+Most development will use the `provision` command line argument, so this section will outline exactly what that entails.

 ### <a href="{{< relref "#provisioningFlow" >}}">Provisioning Flow</a>